bourquenoud/ass/README.md

 ## Known bugs and missing features

- - ASS will consider escaped double quote as invalid escape sequence, will still escaping it.
+ - ASS will consider escaped double quotes as invalid escape sequence, will still escaping them.
+ - ASS only accept partial regex, the "|", any grouping and look-head aren't supported.
  - ASS will accept multiple ID substitutions in a bit template, even though it is an undefined behaviour.
  - ASS will sometime crash when using multi-line comments.
- - ASS won't report if a pattern is fully occluded by another.
+ - ASS won't report if a pattern is fully shadowed by another.
+ - ASS memory is never freed anywhere.
+As it is short-lived it isn't a huge problem, but this should be taken into account.
  - Most parameters are unused, and default to 16 bits width and 64bit address space.
  - If any state machine at any point has more than 1024 states during generation, the generation will silently fail.
 For comparison, the example "pic16f887.ass" reaches 199 states for the lexer.
+ - Relative labels are not implented and will silently fail.
  - Generated assemblers can only output Intel HEX files, and checksum is wrong.
  - Generated assemblers never check for address collisions.
  - Generated assemblers will accept mutiple files as arguments, but will only parse the first one.
+ - Generated assemblers don't really respect POSIX option parsing, and may even crash with valid arguments.

 ## Future